michael-milette/moodle-filter_filtercodes/README.md

 * {ifinsection}{/ifinsection} : Will display the enclosed content only if the user is in a section of a course which is not the Front Page.
 * {ifnotinsection}{/ifnotinsection} : Will display the enclosed content only if the user is not in a section of a course.
 * {ifingroup id|idnumber}{/ifingroup} : Display content if the user is part of the specified course group ID or group ID number.
+* {ifnotvisible}{/ifnotvisible} : Display content if the course visibility is set to Hide.

 #### Roles